A place for veterans young and old - Shepparton News

 “Some others will have wellbeing activities in place.
 Some will work with mental health experts and psychologists.

-“They connect with the likes of Open-Arms which is the Department of Veteran Affairs arm which deals with psychiatry and mental health services.
+“They connect with the likes of Open-Arms which is the Department of Veterans’ Affairs arm which deals with psychiatry and mental health services.

 “That was started by the Vietnam veterans and anyone who has served one day in the defence forces can access that service with trained psychologists.